Rijkel Ten Kate: Views

 Together with C. A. Tukker, he translated the apocryphal writings of the New Testament.
 He stated: "translate what it says, not what you want it to say".
-He was not very fond of liberal theologians, whom he considered too far removed from reality.
+He opposed Liberal Theology, which he considered too far removed from reality.

 He questioned the correct translation of three different Greek words (breʹphos, pai·diʹon, and pais) for "child" that appear in Luke 2.
 In 1993, he wrote critically in Bijbel en Wetenschap, "there was no translation of the Dutch Bible that did justice to the difference between those words", and he said that Luke 2 must be translate bréphos as "newborn child," but paidíon and páis are still lumped together as "child".
 It could also be questioned that, according to the Dutch Bibles, there was no space for Joseph and Mary in the inn, as Ten Kate said.
 Ten Kate wrote in 1997, it could also be translated as night residence, tavern, barracks, or stopping place.